 At this stage, mutation testing is not done as part of the clinical care of women with endometriosis.
 However, patients at the BC Women's Centre for Pelvic Pain and Endometriosis may be informed about research studies where mutation testing may be performed.
 Because these are research studies, mutation results are not released to patients.
 In the future, as we gain a better understanding of how these gene changes contribute to endometriosis, mutation testing may be available to doctors and patients, but additional research is needed before this can happen.

-No, the current findings do not indicate any increased risk of developing cancer.
+The current findings do not indicate any increased risk of developing cancer.
 The risk of developing cancer from endometriosis is quite low (0.5%).

 We hope that the discovery of these mutations is a step towards reclassifying endometriosis based on genetic information.
-Right now, we need to learn more about how common these mutations are, what kinds of endometriosis have mutations, and how we might use this information to tailor or improve treatment of endomeriosis.
+Right now, we need to learn more about how common these mutations are, what kinds of endometriosis have mutations, and how we might use this information to tailor or improve treatment of endometriosis.

 Currently, only patients referred to the BC Women's Centre for Pelvic Pain and Endometriosis are eligible to participate in research studies for mutation testing.

-No. Right now, we don't know enough about these mutations to recommend any sort of testing.
+Right now, we don't know enough about these mutations to recommend any sort of testing.
 More research is needed before endometriosis mutation testing is available to the public.